DavidLiRemini/go-pool/README.md

 - More configurable, The connection supports setting the maximum idle time, the timeout connection will be closed and discarded, which can avoid the problem of automatic connection failure when idle
 - Support user setting `ping` method, used to check the connectivity of connection, invalid connection will be discarded
 - Support connection waiting, When the connection pool is full, support for connection waiting (like the go db connection pool)
+- Support `Connect` method, when need manually create a connection

 ## Basic Usage:

 ```go
 //factory Specify the method to create the connection
 factory := func() (interface{}, error) { return net.Dial("tcp", "127.0.0.1:4000") }